Mercato raises $26M Series A to help smaller grocers compete online – TechCrunch

 The pandemic upended the way people shop for their everyday needs, including groceries.
 Online grocery sales in the U.S. are expected to reach 21.5% of the total grocery sales by 2025, after leaping from 3.4% pre-pandemic to 10.2% as of 2020.
 One business riding this wave is Mercato, an online grocery platform that helps smaller grocers and specialty food stores get online quickly.
 After helping grow its merchant sales by 1,300% in 2020, Mercato has now closed on $26 million in Series A funding, the company tells TechCrunch.

 The round was led by Velvet Sea Ventures with participation from Team Europe, the investing arm of Lukasz Gadowski, co-founder of Delivery Hero.
-Seed investors Greycroft and Loeb.nyc also returned for the new round; Gadowski and Mike Lazerow of Velvet Sea Ventures have also now joined Mercato’s board.
+Seed investors Greycroft and Loeb.nyc also returned for the new round; Mike Lazerow of Velvet Sea Ventures has also now joined Mercato’s board.

 Mercato itself was founded in 2015 by Bobby Brannigan, who had grown up helping at his family’s grocery store in Brooklyn.
 But instead of taking over the business, as his Dad had hoped, Brannigan left for college and eventually went on to bootstrap a college textbook marketplace, Valore Books, to $100 million in sales.
 After selling the business, he returned his focus to the family’s store and found that everything was still operating the way it had been decades ago.